chrisbu/logging_handlers/README.md

     error(msg) = SEVERE // serious failures
                  SHOUT // extra debugging loudness

-But see below for better ways, that allow users of your code more control, and let you have finer-grained control over logging.
+But see below for better ways that allow users of your code more control over what actually gets output, and let you have finer-grained control over logging.

-The better way
+The a slightly better way (but still a bit quick'n'dirty) to replace `print()`
 --------------

-Give your logger a name, such as your libraries name when you call one of the logging functions, for example: `debug("Hello World", "my_library_name");`
+Let users of your code filter out your specific log messages by giving your log messages a name.
+The best name is the name of your library. for example:

+    library my_library;
+    import 'package:logging_handlers/logging_handlers_shared.dnart';

+    class Foo() {
+      Foo() {
+      	debug("Foo is created", "my_library");
+      }
+    }

+    main() {
+      startQuickLogging();
+      new Foo();
+    }

+this outputs:

+    2013-05-06 16:42:42.593		[INFO]:	Quick'n'Dirty logging is enabled.
+It's better to do it properly, though.
+    2013-05-06 16:42:42.604 my_library		[INFO]:	Foo is created

-The best way
+The best way to implement logging
 ------------

-Create a top-level `logger` instance in your library, and give it the name of your library
+Create a top-level `logger` instance in your library, and give it the name of your library:

     library my_library;
     import 'package:logging_handlers/logging_handlers_shared.dnart';